Crane Family Cabin

 In recent decades, Montgomery County has experienced rapid population growth and suburbanization.
 The county's proximity to Houston, combined with its natural beauty and amenities, has attracted many families and businesses.
 Today, Montgomery County is known for its diverse economy, including sectors such as healthcare, manufacturing, tourism, and agriculture.
 The county also offers a high quality of life with its excellent schools, recreational opportunities, and strong sense of community.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Montgomery County, Texas.
+This timeline provides a concise overview of the key events in the history of Montgomery County, Texas.

 • 1837 - Montgomery County was established on December 14, 1837.